devdaniellima/midsi/README.md

       cd benchmark
       python3 benchmark.py

 - Additional settings to the benchmark can be changed in **benchmark.conf**.

 - A **log** folder will be created containing the result of the benchmark.

+### Using Midsi as a service

+Just enter the `./service` folder and start the `midsi-service.py` server.
+The configuration of ip and port is in the file `config.py`, to use another address just change it.

+    cd ./service
+    python3 midsi-service.py

+To make it easier to use, the commands we can use on our server were centralized in `midsi-client.py`.

+- Loading an ontology:

+    ```
+    python3 midsi-client.py --ontology ../wsmlcodes/ont1-ShipmentOntology/ShipmentOntology.wsml
+    ```

+- Running a query:

+    ```
+    python3 midsi-client.py --query "cityIsOnContinent(?x,?y)"
+    ```

+- Executing a query from a file:

+    ```
+    python --queryFile ../wsmlcodes/ont1-ShipmentOntology/query1-allPackageStatus.wsml
+    ```

+- Closing the server (can be done by closing `midsi-service.py` directly):

+    ```
+    python3 midsi-client.py --exit
+    ```

+### WSML to VSCode

+We created an extension for VSCode that provides syntax highlighting and bracket matching for WSML files. **It also has integrated controls for the use of the Midsi client / server previously exposed**.

+It can be downloaded directly from the VSCode marktplace, searching for WSML.
+See more at [https://github.com/devdaniellima/wsml-vscode](https://github.com/devdaniellima/wsml-vscode).